tumblr/TMTumblrSDK/README.md

 ### Example

-The repository includes a [full sample application](https://github.com/tumblr/tumblr-ios-sdk/tree/master/Examples/AppClientExample) which shows all of the inter-app communication hooks in action, as well as how to share to Tumblr for iOS using `UIActivityViewController` or `UIDocumentInteractionController`.
+The repository includes a [sample application](https://github.com/tumblr/tumblr-ios-sdk/tree/master/Examples/AppClientExample) showing all of the inter-app hooks in action, as well as how to share to Tumblr for iOS using a UIActivityViewController or UIDocumentInteractionController.

 ![Screenshot of Tumblr activity icon](https://raw.github.com/tumblr/tumblr-ios-app-client/master/screenshots/uiactivity.png?login=irace&token=ce8dcbc58abd03f1a6006a7fd7abf35e)

-## Roadmap

-I'm using this project's [wiki](https://github.com/tumblr/tumblr-ios-sdk/wiki) page to keep track of a rough roadmap for the SDK.
-If you have any feature requests, please let me know by creating an issue or submitting a pull request.

 ## Contact